Vestry Members

 Phil - TSM (2).jpg

-Phil is a writer, lecturer, and church historian, having taught at both graduate- and seminary-level institutions in Illinois, Ohio, and Pennsylvania.
+Phil Harrold ~ is a writer, lecturer, and church historian, having taught at both graduate- and seminary-level institutions in Illinois, Ohio, and Pennsylvania.
 He is especially interested in the history of catechesis and spiritual formation, from the early church through the English Reformation.
 He also serves in music direction and accompaniment with the St. John's Ensemble.
 He and his wife Carol enjoy hosting meals, hiking in the mountains, and humming Masterpiece Theater themes.

-I grew up in the Hudson River Valley in the vicinity of the small village of Rhinebeck, New York where my parents ran a successful Aberdeen Angus cattle operation.
+Lynn Kircher, Assistant Treasurer ~ I grew up in the Hudson River Valley in the vicinity of the small village of Rhinebeck, New York where my parents ran a successful Aberdeen Angus cattle operation.
 My family was a member of the Church of the Messiah, a lovely Episcopal Church first built in the 1850’s.

 After attending college where I studied sociology and anthropology, I spent some time in Australia on a cattle station as a governess for seven children.
 I attended church services on the station at a small Chapel which was part of the Church of England.